 While Domain Driven Design concentrates on the unique aspects of each particular domain, which is fine for the Logical Design, the novice programmer may also assume that the Physical Design and the eventual Implementation should also be based around these unique aspects, but this again is an area where I choose to be different.
-Anyone who has ever built a number of user transactions will be able to tell you that writing the code to implement the business rules is only a small part of the total code that will actually be required to execute those business rules.
+Anyone who has ever built a large number of user transactions will be able to tell you that writing the code to implement the business rules is only a small part of the total code that will actually be required to execute those business rules.
 There is a lot of code which handles the communication with the client, the construction of HTML, CSV and PDF documents, the validation of user input, and the communication with the database.
 This is code which is not part of the domain, but which has to be written in order to get the application to work.
 Experienced programmers should be able to look at a number of different user transactions and see a number of similarities with this non-domain code.
 Not only will there be similarities in this non-domain code within the user transactions for an individual domain but these similarities will also appear in the transactions for other domains.
 For example, if your application has several domains which each communicates with a relation database, then the structure of the code which performs this communication will be identical regardless of the particular domain.
 While other programmers are being taught to start with the domain logic and add in the non-domain logic afterwards I have found great benefit in doing the exact opposite - I start with the non-domain logic and add in the domain logic afterwards.

 According to Domain-Driven Design - What is it and how do you use it? the term "domain" can be defined as: